-Discover Intellij IDEA for Scala
+Discover IntelliJ IDEA for Scala

 Accessing a tool window via its shortcut moves the input focus to it, so you can use all keyboard commands in its context.
-When you need to go back to the editor, pressEscape.
+When you need to go back to the editor, press Escape.

 Below is a list of shortcuts that invoke the tool windows you will most often need:

 When you want to focus on the code, try the Distraction Free Mode.
 It removes all toolbars, tool windows, and editor tabs.
-To switch to this mode, on the main menu select View | Enter Distraction Free Mode.
+To switch to this mode, from the main menu select View | Appearance | Enter Distraction Free Mode.

-Most components in IntelliJ IDEA (both tool windows and pop-ups) provide speed search.
+Most components in IntelliJ IDEA (both tool windows and popups) provide speed search.
 This feature allows you to filter a list, or navigate to a particular item by using a search query.

 Since in IntelliJ IDEA you can undo refactorings and revert changes from Local History, it makes no sense to ask you to save your changes every time.